matplotlib/cmocean/docs/source/index.rst

 This package contains colormaps for commonly-used oceanographic variables.
 Most of the colormaps started from `matplotlib <http://matplotlib.org/>`_ colormaps, but have now been adjusted using the `viscm tool <https://github.com/BIDS/viscm>`_ to be `perceptually uniform <http://bids.github.io/colormap/>`_.

+.. note::  This is a new version of `cmocean` with four new colormaps!

 .. note::  We have a paper with guidelines to colormap selection for your application and a description of the `cmocean` colormaps:

     Thyng, K. M., Greene, C. A., Hetland, R. D., Zimmerle, H. M., & DiMarco, S. F. (2016).
 True colors of oceanography.
 Oceanography, 29(3), 10.